seghil/OpenCavity/_sources/tutorial3.txt

    In [10]: print(1-ms.np.abs(l0)**2,1-ms.np.abs(l1)**2)

-Now the fundamental mode has round-trip loses of 1.4% and the second mode 12.7% this makes possible to select ony the the fundamental one for example if one put a gain meduim with net gain = 5% inside this cavity only the fundamental mode survives.
+Now the fundamental mode has round-trip loses of 1.4% and the second mode 12.7% this makes possible to select only the the fundamental one for example if one put a gain medium with net gain = 5% inside this cavity only the fundamental mode survives.

 A question now: in this example the aperture is inserted on the first mirror, what if we want to change its place to the second mirror?
 Well as we said earlier in this tutorial when we use the function ``apply_mask1D()`` on a system this apply the mask on